Gluten Free Diet – What Is The Hype All About?

 CELIAC DISEASE

 Celiac disease is an autoimmune disease in which even the briefest exposure to gluten can trigger a host of symptoms and cause damage to the lining of the small intestine.
 The chronic disorder appears in genetically predisposed people of all ages upon consumption of gluten.
-When people with celiac disease consume gluten, the immune system sets off a strong inflammatory response that causes damage to the villi of the small intestine, which are responsible for the absorption of nutrients.
+When people with celiac disease consume gluten, the immune system sets off a strong inflammatory response that causes damage to the villi of the small intestine, which is responsible for the absorption of nutrients.
 The damage to the villi of the small intestine leads to malabsorption of food and reduced quality of life.
-The symptoms of celiac disease include diarrhea, bloating, abdominal pain, nausea, constipation, loss of appetite, impaired growth, fatigue, headache, itchy, and blistering skin manifestation.
+The symptoms of celiac disease include diarrhea, bloating, abdominal pain, nausea, constipation, loss of appetite, impaired growth, fatigue, headache, itchy, and blistering skin manifestations.

 Celiac disease affects approximately 1-2% of the general population.
 The only remedy for Celiac disease is to follow a gluten-free diet.